Rule 5160:1-6-04 | Medicaid: treatment of income and resources for an institutionalized spouse with a spouse in the community.

 (ii) The first day of the month in which the individual was an IS and is expected to be in a medical institution for a continuous period of institutionalization; or

-(iii) The day that the IS applied for or requested HCBS or PACE services, so long as the IS meets the non-financial requirements to receive such services.
-If the IS ceases to meet the non-financial requirements for HCBS waiver or PACE enrollment, then the IS's base eligibility must be re-determined in accordance with Chapter 5160:1-3, 5160:1-4, or 5160:1-5 of the Administrative Code.
+(iii) The day the IS applied for or requested HCBS or PACE services, as long as the IS meets the non-financial requirements to receive such services.
+When the IS ceases to meet the non-financial requirements for HCBS waiver or PACE enrollment, then the IS's base eligibility must be redetermined in accordance with Chapter 5160:1-3, 5160:1-4, or 5160:1-5 of the Administrative Code.

 (b) The CSRA is the greatest of the following:

-(i) One half of the total of the couple's combined countable resources or the community spouse maximum resource standard established annually by the centers for medicare and medicaid services (CMS); whichever is less;
+(i) One half of the total of the couple's combined countable resources or the community spouse maximum resource standard established annually by the centers for medicare and medicaid services (CMS), whichever is less; or

 (iii) The amount established by a state hearing decision from a hearing requested under paragraphs (E)(11) and (E)(12) of this rule; or